BlakeCLewis/MyPiLN/README.md

 	+ I have lots of 10-32 screws from rack mount hardware extras;
 	+ tap a hole screw in a screw and use the $10 Harbor Freight angle grinder to flush it up on the back of the box.

-Thermocouple tip: One side of both the type-K thermocouple and type-k wire is magnetic (red side), Test with magnet to wire correctly.
+Thermocouple tip: One side of the type-K thermocouple and type-k wire is magnetic (red side), Test with magnet to wire correctly.

-I built a kiln shed and I am about ready to put the controller on a kiln:
+I built a kiln shed and controller is on #0 kiln:
-- #0 Jen-Ken, very good shape, kiln sitter(timer does not work), 2 ring, 10 brick 22" inside height, 06 bisques labors the last 100;
-- #2 KS1027 new elements, lid repair, base repair, rust removal on controller boxes, painted, built steel rolling stand;
+- #0 KS1027 new elements, lid repair, base repair, rust removal on controller boxes, painted, built steel rolling stand;
 - #1 KS1027 Skutt, converted to gas, hit 1976F with one burner. (adding burner, 100lb LP tank, tweaking down draft), built steel rolling stand.
+- #2 Jen-Ken, very good shape, kiln sitter(timer does not work), 2 ring, 10 brick 22" inside height, 06 bisques labors the last 100;

 Stuff to get it to work: